Gitstar-OC/React-Projects/Readme.md

 <a name="little-lemon"></a>
 - ### 1.
 [Little Lemon Coursera](https://github.com/Gitstar-OC/Little-Lemon-Coursera)
   > <details> The Capstone project at the center of this course is based on a scenario involving the restaurant Little Lemon.
 In particular, the owners of Little Lemon have received negative feedback on the reserve a table function on the Little Lemon website.
 Users are confused about how to use it and unhappy with how it looks and functions.
-You have to build a responsive web app and demonstrate multiple skills by coding a modern front end application that allows users to reserve a table for the Little Lemon restaurant.</details>
+I had build a responsive web app and demonstrate multiple skills by coding a modern front end application that allows users to reserve a table for the Little Lemon restaurant. </details>

+  >  #### _**`Complete React Concepts (Hooks, API, Tests, Form, Lists, Controlled & Uncontrolled Components etc!`**_

 <a name="theme-verse"></a>
 - ### 2.
 [Theme-Verse]()